eyo-chen/gofacto/readme.md

     Amount      float64
 }

-// Init a factory for Customer customerFactory := gofacto.New(Customer{}).
+// Init a Customer factory
+customerFactory := gofacto.New(Customer{}).
                            WithDB(mysqlf.NewConfig(db)) // Assuming db is a database connection